 “We spread out.
 We searched for allies, fought against the Yunai invasion that had come to this World Ship.
 We were taken in by the Musfurin, who were in the midst of a war against the Yunai, fighting them for the first time from their point of view.
 We bolstered their conflict and offered them technology and insight on the enemy, which quickly turned the tide in our favor.
 All the ideas of shattered reality and alternate World Ships vanished in the realization that this wasn’t any different from any other conflict we’d faced.
 It was war.
 Visceral and personal.
 I was back in my element and ready to fight.”

 “Which, of course, made the next event so bizarre.”

 “The next event?”

 Sionis nodded.
-“Yeah, the day I met Iliera Starfall.”
+“Yes, the day I met Iliera Starfall.”

-The Loremaster nearly squealed with excitement.
-“I’ve been waiting a long time for this part of the story,” he said, scooting closer and grabbing a fresh scroll of paper.
-“Let’s hear all about it.”
+Vestria nearly squealed with excitement.
+“I’ve been waiting a long time for this part of the story,” she said, scooting closer and grabbing a fresh scroll of paper.
+“Finally, let’s hear all about it.”